gbourgeo/42projects/minitalk2/README.md

 ### DESCRIPTION
 Minitalk2 let you tchat in your terminal the simplest way it can.

-The server do not handle any command, except the /USER at start to authentify yourself, so your friends know who they are talkin with.
+The server the command /NICK at start to authentify yourself, so your friends know who they are talkin with.

 Nothing more.

 ### USAGE